coinop-logan/zap-trails/first-writeup.md

 Actually, we can now reframe that initial step of "endorsing" AlexJones with asking the user to zap any account any amount.
 This might more commonly be a friend than a celebrity.
 We can think of this as "seeding" their zap network.
 Before they zap, they see nothing; after a single zap, they see the network through that zap recipient's eyes; after every subsequent zap, their feed increases in diversity and becomes more their own.

-(By the way, this is really just one in a family of zap trail algorithms, all of which boast the following interesting dynamics.
+(By the way, this is really just one in a family of zap trail algorithms.
 See "other algorithms" near the end of this doc.)

 ## Spam, Zap Networks, and Pruning

 Let's start talking in terms of zap *networks*.
 These are directed graphs, and you could imagine them fruitfully as a set of neurons (accounts) and synapses firing (zaps - pun appreciated!).
-Indeed, this metaphor could run quite deep - see the next section.

 Even before introducing pruning tools, spam will have a hard time getting onto a feed built solely from zap networks.
 If I have only zapped friends and talented artists, and they have only zapped content they in turn value, and so on, we can safely assume it will be several iterations into the above zap trail algorithm before spam shows up.

 This is related to the fact there is no objective feed to hijack or buy your way into.
-The algorithm never looks at any central, global list of zaps (or upvotes, or follows) to determine what is "objectively good".
-Instead the algorithm cares only about a sort of organic web of trust (or web of value), with the user as the central, initial node.
+The algorithm never looks at any central, global list of zaps (or upvotes, or follows) to find globally popular content.
+Instead the algorithm crawls through the network, using the user's zaps as a starting point in an organically built web of trust (or value).

 To get you to see spam, a spammer would have to find an account downstream of your zaps, and somehow get that account to zap their content.
 The further downstream they aim, the more likely we might imagine their chance of success, but also the further down your feed the spam would appear.

 A spammer could of course zap his own content, from any number of accounts.
 But by itself this does nothing but create an eddy of spammy content within the spammer's own solipsistic network of accounts.
 No one would even have to go through the trouble of stepping around it - real users' zaps route around it as if it's not even there.

 But maybe the spammer has actually accumulated some trust in the network in the way of zaps to him, and wants to now leverage that to get his spam some attention?
-In fact, that's what it sort of looks like in our last image above...

 Let's introduce, then, the idea of pruning.

 Say you see something on your feed about selling some supplements.
 Ah!
 Spam!
 Clutching your attention-pearls closely, you look at the provenance, so to speak, of the content.
-What chain of zaps led to this content showing up on your account?
-Looking into it you see: you -> AlexJones -> InfoWars -> LifeStore.
-Zapping AlexJones has come back to haunt us!
-Shoulda known better.
+Looking into it you see the zap trail `you -> AlexJones -> InfoWars -> LifeStore`.
+Zapping AlexJones has come back to haunt us after all!

 So you just blacklist AlexJones, pruning him from your zap network.
 By now you've built up a much more diverse and organic zap network anyway.

-A whole tree of spam, just gone, banished forever, unless AlexJones can get someone else downstream your zap network to zap him.
+A whole tree of spam, just gone, banished forever, unless AlexJones can get someone else downstream your zap network to zap his content.
 And if that happens, you can just judiciously prune whatever node in the tree you deem beyond redemption.

 Further, these prune actions could be published and respected by zap trail algorithms (Do I smell a NIP?).
 Then when you remove AlexJones, you're not just doing it for yourself - you're doing it knowing that this will clean up every feed *upstream* of your own - any feed whose user has zapped *you*.